tarantool/doc/doc/1.10/book/box/box_index.rst

 function will:

 * select a tuple whose key value is 1000;
-* return an error if the tuple already exists and already has 3 fields;
+* raise an error if the tuple already exists and already has 3 fields;
 * Insert or replace the tuple with:
     * field[1] = 1000
     * field[2] = a uuid